Notes on the Geography of The West Bank: Southern Countryside

 Barely saw him before the camera flash.

-Such grain as in grown in the south is either harvested by hand, in work crews drawn from local villages, or by small harvesters like this one, made in Italy.
+Such grain as in grown in the south is either harvested by hand by work crews drawn from local villages or it is harvested by small machines like this one, made in Italy.

-The prized crop of the southern highlands is the vine, grown in many ways but here unsupported by trellises or even stakes.
+The prized crop of the southern highlands is the vine, here unsupported by trellises or even stakes.
 The pines in the background are near Arrub, where, adjoining a large refugee camp, there is a pool once linked by underground tunnel to Solomon's Pools and Jerusalem.

 A more intensive kind of grape production: vines supported by trellises and forming a network casting heavy shade.
-Yields are much higher than with the unsupported vines shown in the previous picture.
+Yields are much higher than with the unsupported or recumbent vines shown in the previous picture.

 A proud owner.
 The soil is unbelievably rocky, but that is characteristic of the whole area south of Jerusalem.